 After a month of use with the BBCOR and USSSA versions of the CAT 8 we put together this 2019 CAT 8 Review.
+(Looking for the 2020 USA Marucci CAT review?)

 Reviews delivered about every week.